hjbhu6/yvertx/core_manual_yeti.md

 Note that buffers created this way *are empty*.
 It does not create a buffer filled with zeros up to the specified size.

-    var buff = new vertx.Buffer(100000);

-## Writing to a Buffer

-There are two ways to write to a buffer: appending, and random access.
-In either case buffers will always expand automatically to encompass the bytes.
-It's not possible to write outside the bounds of the buffer.

-### Appending to a Buffer

-To append to a buffer, you use the `appendXXX` methods.
-Append methods exist for appending other buffers, strings and numbers.

-The return value of the `appendXXX` methods is the buffer itself, so these can be chained:

-    var buff = new vertx.Buffer();
+    buff = yvertx.newBuffer 100000;

-    buff.appendInt(123).appendString("hello").appendChar('\n');

-    socket.writeBuffer(buff);

-If you want to append a number as an integer to a buffer you must specify how you want to encode it in the buffer

-    buff.appendByte(number);  // To append the number as 8 bits (signed)

-    buff.appendShort(number); // To append the number as 16 bits (signed)

-    buff.appendInt(number);   // To append the number as 32 bits (signed)

-    buff.appendLong(number);  // To append the number as 64 bits (signed)

-With floats, you have to specify whether you want to write the number as a 32 bit or 64 bit double precision float

-    buff.appendFloat(number);  // To append the number as a 32-bit IEEE 754 floating point number

-    buff.appendDouble(number); // To append the number as a 64-bit IEEE 754 double precision floating point number

-With strings you can specify the encoding, or it will default to UTF-8:

-    buff.appendString("hello"); // Write string as UTF-8

-    buff.appendString("hello", "UTF-16"); // Write string in specified encoding

-Use `appendBuffer` to append another buffer

-    buff.appendBuffer(anotherBuffer);

-### Random access buffer writes

-You can also write into the buffer at a specific index, by using the `setXXX` methods.
-Set methods exist for other buffers, string and numbers.
-All the set methods take an index as the first argument - this represents the position in the buffer where to start writing the data.

-The buffer will always expand as necessary to accomodate the data.
+You can create a Buffer which is filled with a certain length of random bytes.
+This is useful for testing:

-    var buff = new vertx.Buffer();
+    buff = yvertx.newRandomBuffer 10000;

-    buff.setInt(1000, 123);
-    buff.setBytes(0, "hello");

-Similarly to the `appendXXX` methods, when you set a number as an integer you must specify how you want to encode it in the buffer

-    buff.setByte(pos, number);  // To set the number as 8 bits (signed)

-    buff.setShort(pos, number); // To set the number as 16 bits (signed)

-    buff.setInt(pos, number);   // To set the number as 32 bits (signed)

-    buff.setLong(pos, number);  // To set the number as 64 bits (signed)

-Also with floats, you have to specify whether you want to set the number as a 32 bit or 64 bit double precision float

-    buff.setFloat(pos, number);  // To set the number as a 32-bit IEEE 754 floating point number

-    buff.setDouble(pos, number); // To set the number as a 64-bit IEEE 754 double precision floating point number

-To set strings use the `setString` methods:

-    buff.setString(pos, "hello");           // Write string in default UTF-8 encoding

-    buff.setString(pos, "hello", "UTF-16"); // Write the string in the specified encoding

-Use `setBuffer` to set another buffer:

-    buff.setBuffer(pos, anotherBuffer);
+All buffer creation functions return a Buffer Object.

-## Reading from a Buffer
+## Writing to and Reading from a Buffer

-Data is read from a buffer using the `getXXX` methods.
-Get methods exist for strings and numbers.
-The first argument to these methods is an index in the buffer from where to get the data.

-    var buff = ...;
-    for (var i = 0; i < buff.length(); i += 4) {
-        console.log("int value at " + i + " is " + buff.getInt(i));
-    }

-To read data as integers, you must specify how many bits you want to read:

-    var num = buff.getByte(pos);   // Read signed 8 bits

-    var num = buff.getShort(pos);  // Read signed 16 bits

-    var num = buff.getInt(pos);    // Read signed 32 bits

-    var num = buff.getLong(pos);   // Read signed 64 bits

-And with floats, you must specify if you want to read the number as a 32 bit or 64 bit floating point number:

-    var num = buff.getFloat(pos);    // Read a 32-bit IEEE 754 floating point number

-    var num = buff.getDouble(pos);   // Read as a 64-bit IEEE 754 double precision floating point number

-You can read data as strings

-    var str = buff.getString(pos, end); // Read from pos to end interpreted as a string in UTF-8 encoding.

-    var str = buff.getString(pos, end, 'UTF-16'); // Read from pos to end interpreted as a string in the specified encoding.

-Or as buffers

-    var subBuffer = buff.getBuffer(pos, end); // Read from pos to end into another buffer

-## Other buffer methods:

-* `length()`.
-To obtain the length of the buffer.
-The length of a buffer is the index of the byte in the buffer with the largest index + 1.
-* `copy()`.
-Copy the entire buffer

-See the JavaDoc for more detailed method level documentation.

-# Delayed and Periodic Tasks

-It's very common in vert.x to want to perform an action after a delay, or periodically.

-In standard verticles you can't just make the thread sleep to introduce a delay, as that will block the event loop thread.

-Instead you use vert.x timers.
-Timers can be *one-shot* or *periodic*.
-We'll discuss both
+Beside functions for creating Buffer Objects yvertx does not provide any special Buffer support-functions.
+So for reading and writing you should use the normal java api.

+Please consult the java manual or java-docs for further info

 ## One-shot Timers

 A one shot timer calls an event handler after a certain delay, expressed in milliseconds.

-To set a timer to fire once you use the `vertx.setTimer` function passing in the delay and the handler
+To set a timer to fire once you use the `yvertx.setTimer` function passing in the delay in millisceonds and the handler

-    vertx.setTimer(1000, function() {
+    _ = yvertx.setTimer 1000
-        log.info('And one second later this is printed'); });
+        \(logger#info('And one second later this is printed'));

-    log.info('First this is printed');
+    logger#info('First this is printed');

 ## Periodic Timers

 You can also set a timer to fire periodically by using the `setPeriodic` function.
 There will be an initial delay equal to the period.
 The return value of `setPeriodic` is a unique timer id (number).
 This can be later used if the timer needs to be cancelled.
 The argument passed into the timer event handler is also the unique timer id:

-    var id = vertx.setPeriodic(1000, function(id) {
+    id = vyertx.setPeriodic 1000, do:
-        log.info('And every second this is printed');
+        logger#info('And every second this is printed for');
-    });
+    done;

-    log.info('First this is printed');
+    logger#info('First this is printed');

 ## Cancelling timers

 To cancel a periodic timer, call the `cancelTimer` function specifying the timer id.
 For example:

-    var id = vertx.setPeriodic(1000, function(id) {
+    id = yvertx.setPeriodic 1000 do:
-        log.info('This is not gonna be printed');
+        logger#info('This is not gonna be printed');
-    });
+    done;

     // And immediately cancel it

-    vertx.cancelTimer(id);
+    _ = yvertx.cancelTimer id;

 Or you can cancel it from inside the event handler.
 The following example cancels the timer after it has fired 10 times.

     var count = 0;

-    vertx.setPeriodic(1000, function(id) {
+    _ = yvertx.setPeriodic 1000 do id:
-        log.info('In event handler ' + count);
+        logger#info("In event handler \(count)");
-        count++;
-        if (count === 10) {
+        count := count + 1;
+        if count == 10 then
-            vertx.cancelTimer(id);
+            _ = vertx.cancelTimer(id);
-        }
-    });
+        fi
+    done;

 # Writing TCP Servers and Clients